 In 2011, she was named music director of the Laguna Flutes, a 25 member flute ensemble which concertizes throughout Orange County.
 Cindy is currently on faculty at Vanguard University and Saddleback College.

 Ellis is married to Pacific Symphony’s trumpeter Tony Ellis, and they share their home with three rescued Labrador retrievers.
 In her “spare time,” she enjoys reading, cooking and fitness and has also taken performance driving coursework at the Mario Andretti Driving Academy with her husband.

-Ms. Ellis is a Powell artist.
-Learn more about Ms. Ellis by visiting her website,www.cindyellisflute.com
+Ellis is a Powell artist, playing a custom made 19.5K flute.
+Learn more about her by visiting her website, www.cindyellisflute.com.

 Follow her on Facebook (Cynthia Ellis) Instagram, and Twitter.